David Ferrer: 2010: First Masters final

-Ferrer's next tournament was the 2010 Rogers Cup, where he was seeded tenth, but lost in the first round to David Nalbandian.
+Ferrer's next tournament was the 2010 Rogers Cup, where he lost in the first round to David Nalbandian.
 Despite his loss, his ranking increased to world no. 11.
-Ferrer then traveled to Cincinnati to play in the 2010 Western & Southern Financial Group Masters, where he was once again seeded tenth.
-In the first round, he defeated Alexandr Dolgopolov, and then defeated Sam Querrey in the second round.
+Ferrer then traveled to Cincinnati to play in the 2010 Western & Southern Financial Group Masters.
+He defeated Alexandr Dolgopolov and Sam Querrey.
 However, in the third round, he lost to Nikolay Davydenko, despite being up a break of serve twice in the third set.
 Ferrer's next event was the 2010 US Open, where he was seeded tenth.
 In the first round, he defeated Alexandr Dolgopolov, and then defeated Benjamin Becker in the second round.
 He then defeated Daniel Gimeno-Traver for a spot in the round of 16.
 However, he lost to Fernando Verdasco despite being up 4–2 in the fifth set, and 4–1 in the tiebreaker.
 Due to Ferrer's appearance in the round of 16, Ferrer was ensured to return to the top 10, to no. 10 in the world.
-Ferrer then traveled to Malaysia to play in the 2010 Proton Malaysian Open, where he was seed fifth.
-In the first round, he defeated Bernard Tomic, and then defeated Yuki Bhambri for a spot in the quarterfinals.
-He then defeated world no. 7 Tomáš Berdych in the quarterfinals.
+Ferrer then traveled to Malaysia to play in the 2010 Proton Malaysian Open.
+He defeated Bernard Tomic, Yuki Bhambri and world no. 7 Tomáš Berdych in the quarterfinals.
 However, in the semifinals, he was upset by Andrey Golubev.
-Ferrer then traveled to Beijing to play in the 2010 China Open as the eighth seed.
-In the first round, he defeated Denis Istomin, and then defeated Yen-Hsun Lu in the second round.
-In the quarterfinals, he defeated Robin Söderling for a spot in the semifinals.
-In the semifinals, he defeated Ivan Ljubičić for a spot in the finals.
+Ferrer then traveled to Beijing to play in the 2010 China Open.
+He defeated Denis Istomin, Yen-Hsun Lu, Robin Söderling and Ivan Ljubičić.
 However, in the final, he lost to Novak Djokovic in a rain-delayed match.
 With this run to the final, Ferrer once again returned to the top 10, at world no. 10, and this also put him in the eighth position for qualifying for the year-end championships.